 Normal molt is gradual.
 Feathers fall out a few at a time, and new pin feathers (the small, sheathed shafts coming in to replace them) show up right behind them.
 Your bird may look a bit ragged or uneven, but you should never see patches of bare skin.
 According to the American Association of Avian Veterinarians, normal molt should not progress to areas where skin is visibly exposed.
 Cockatiels, for example, typically go through a complete molt cycle in around 10 weeks, sometimes a bit longer.

-Excessive or abnormal feather loss looks different.
-If your bird is also preening intensely, it may be plucking driven by stress or another issue, which can look like excessive feather loss why is my bird preening so much.
 You might notice bald or thinning patches where skin is showing, broken or bleeding pin feathers, feathers that look ragged or chewed at the tips, or feathers missing from areas the bird can reach with its beak (like the chest and wings).
 If those things are paired with behavior changes, weight loss, lethargy, or the bird looking fluffed up and cold, that goes beyond a heavy molt and needs veterinary attention.
+If [abnormal feather loss](https://sashvets. com/wp-content/uploads/2025/09/AAV-feather-loss-and-treatment.

 | Sign | Normal molt | Possible problem |